-Manipur elections: Voting for second phase begins in 22 constituencies
+Manipur elections: Voter turnout of 11.4% recorded till 9 am in second phase

 Besides the 22 seats, repolling is also being held in 12 booths in five constituencies.

+A voter turnout of 11.4% was recorded till 9 am in the second phase of the Manipur Assembly elections on Saturday.

-The voting for the second phase of the Manipur Assembly elections began at 7 am on Saturday in 22 constituencies across 10 districts, reported NDTV.
+The voting for the second phase began at 7 am in 22 constituencies across 10 districts, reported NDTV.
 There are 92 candidates in the fray.

 Prominent candidates in the fray include former Chief Minister Okram Ibobi Singh and former Deputy Chief Minister Gaikhangam Gangmei.
 Both of them belong to the Congress.